 Michael is fluent in English and has an elementary knowledge of Portuguese, French and Slovak.

-Ian Taylor is Chairman of the Board of Living PlanIT.
+Ian Taylor is a member of the Board of Living PlanIT.
 Ian was a member of the British Parliament for 23 years until 2010, during which time he served as the Minister of Science & Technology 1994-97.
 He was Chairman of the All-Party Parliamentary & Scientific Committee, the Space Committee and sat on the Commission on National Security.
 Since leaving Parliament, Ian has been appointed to senior positions in the field of science, technology and space, including: Chairman of the Steering Group of the UK National Space Academy, Chairman of the Supervisory Board of the Rainbow Seed Fund (investing government funds in spin-outs from the science research base), Chairman of Lunar Missions (responsible for the Lunar Mission One project), Member of the UK Science & Technology Facilities Council.
 He has been an advisor to ESA and is a consultant to Inmarsat on a space project for Africa.